-Reap the rewards of a bountiful harvest with this Simple Roasted Tomatoes Recipe.
+Reap the rewards of a bountiful harvest with this Simple Roasted Tomatoes Freezer Recipe.

 We use a lot of tomato recipes in our house.
-Pasta sauces, pizza sauce, soups and of course chili.
-I use very few items from cans in my kitchen, but I do purchase canned tomatoes (once I run out of my frozen stash).
+Pasta sauces, pizza sauce, soups, and of course chili.

-This roasted tomato recipe is my favourite way to preserve tomatoes.
-Oven roasted tomatoes are super easy to make.
+Slow roasting tomatoes is my favourite way to preserve them.
+Super easy to make.
 The oven does all the work, and your house smells like a little country kitchen in the heart of Italy.